hamidsta/RNA-folding-problem/README.md

 ---
 # Running the script

-In order to run the code , make sure that utils.py and main.py are located in the **SAME FOLDER**.
+In order to run the code , make sure that *utils.py* and *main.py* are located in the **SAME FOLDER**.
-Main.py allow an interactive usage for the utilisator.
+*Main.py* allow an interactive usage for the utilisater.
 I advise to check --help to understand how to make right use of the script .
 Script only take **RNA STRUCTURE**

 Run the script on the terminal ( or you can just double click on the file )